 We provide companies with senior tech talent and product development expertise to build world-class software.
 Let's talk about how we can help you.

-Starting a business from scratch without or with little outside funding and using personal or family funds are the easiest way to raise capital for a startup, which is why 10% of business founders do just that.
+Starting a business from scratch without or with little outside funding and using personal or family funds are the easiest ways to raise capital for a startup, which is why 10% of business founders do just that.
 Of course, such financing for a business comes with some risk.
 While borrowing money from family or friends may have little (or no) interest attached, it can still be expensive if it harms your relationships.

 How to find: Friends and family funds are all legitimate sources when your startup begins.
 Therefore, even for them, you must specify the repayment terms in the contract, including partial ownership, interest rates, or other conditions when raising capital.